Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Introduction

-Secondly, we use the approximation schemes introduced in\cite{Kuntz2018a} with a state space truncation guided by a moment bound to obtain upper and lower bounds on arbitrary stationary averages (Theorem~\ref{bounds}).
-We prove that, in the case of a unique stationary solution, these bounds converge to the corresponding average as the truncation approaches the entire state space.
-By repeatedly applying this approach, we obtain bounds on the complete stationary solution and its marginals.
-We show that these bounds converge in total variation to the stationary solution and its marginals as the truncation tends to the entire state-space (Corollaries \ref{compstatcc} and \ref{compstatccm}).
-Mathematically, the method considers finite but underdetermined systems of stationary equations supplemented by inequalities that involve the moment bounds.
-Importantly, we show how to compute (resp. bound from above) the total variation distance between the lower (resp. upper) bounds and the exact solution, which quantifies the approximation error.
-Additionally, we explain how our LP approach doubles up as a test for the uniqueness of the stationary solutions (Corollary \ref{uniqueness-test}), a prerequisite of most other approximation schemes, and we explain how to use our scheme in the non-unique case to obtain converging approximations of the ergodic distributions (however, no computable errors are available for these approximations).
+Here, we present two different mathematical programming approaches that yield bounds on, and approximations of, the stationary solutions of the CME.
+Our first approach builds on our previous work~\cite{Kuntz2016,Kuntz2017,Kuntzthe}, and uses semidefinite programming to obtain upper and lower bounds on the moments of stationary solutions of networks with polynomial and rational propensities.
+The scheme constrains the possible solutions of a truncated, underdetemined set of moment equations by appending semidefinite inequalities that are satisfied by all probability distributions on the state space.
+Independently of this work, similar approaches have been recently proposed for networks with polynomial propensities~\cite{Kuntz2017,Sakurai2017,Dowdy2017,Ghusinga2017a}.
+Here we extend the mathematical framework to rational networks of interest in biochemistry, and we state rigorous, checkable mathematical conditions for the validity of the approach.

-The paper is organised as follows.
-In Sec.~\ref{sec:stationary}, we introduce the stationary solutions of the CME.
-We then discuss the problem of bounding the stationary moments in Sec.~\ref{bmom}.
-We introduce our approach by demonstrating how analytical bounds for the first two moments can be obtained for a simple birth-death process, Sch\"ogl's model, and then develop its generalisation to multi-species networks with rational propensities.
-In Sec.~\ref{bdist}, we show how to bound entire stationary solutions, their averages and marginals.
-We first demonstrate the approach in the case of birth-death processes for which distribution bounds can be obtained analytically.
-Then, we explain how to generalise the approach to arbitrary CMEs.
-In Sec.~\ref{togglesec}, we exemplify the usefulness of our methods by computing the stationary solution to high verified accuracy of a toggle switch model.
-We conclude with a discussion of our results in Sec.~\ref{sec:discussion}.
+The second approach employs linear programming to obtain lower and upper bounds on stationary averages of the CME, using state space truncations guided by moment bounds computed with our first (SDP) approach.
+In the case of a unique stationary solution, we prove that the LP bounds converge to the true average as the truncation approaches the entire state space.
+Because stationary averages can be tailored to bound \emph{distributions}, the LP bounds provide approximations that converge in total variation to the stationary solution and its marginals with a computable approximation error (see also Ref.~\cite{Kuntz2018a}).
+Additionally, the LP bounds provide a computational test for the uniqueness of the stationary solution, a prerequisite for most other approximation schemes.
+In the non-unique case, the scheme provides converging approximations of the ergodic~distributions.